 The hipster capital of the world!
-Put on those skinny jeans, hop on your fixie and go enjoy a vegan meal at a local café, followed by cheap PBRs at the nearest dive bar while you discuss the latest Grizzly Bear and Animal Collective records.
+Put on those skinny jeans, hop on your fixie and go enjoy a vegan meal at a local café, followed by cheap PBRs at the nearest dive bar while you discuss the latest Big Thief and Animal Collective records.

 As one of the few hipsters who willingly embraces the label, I feel at home in Williamsburg and make an effort to stop by every time I’m in NYC.
-The epic thrift store Beacon’s Closet is always a must-visit, though lately I’ve been disappointed in the lack of truly great items there.
-And here’s a resource if you’re asking, “What is a hipster?”
+The epic thrift store Beacon’s Closet is always a must-visit as well.

 (Tie) East Village & Harlem